TNB Theatre School Teaching Staff - 2022/23

 Theatre School Director - Sharisse LeBrun

-Instructor: Intermediate Musical Theatre, Senior Musical Theatre and Senior Acting | Senior Musical Theatre Production Director
+Instructor: Senior Musical Theatre and Senior Acting | Senior Musical Theatre Production Director

 Sharisse LeBrun is an educator, director, and performer who has long been involved with the local theatre community with companies including Theatre St. Thomas, Theatre UNB, Bard in the Barracks, TNB Next Stage, Notable Acts, Hot Garbage Players and Solo Chicken.
 After years of attending the theatre school as a student she developed a passion for theatre education and began teaching for many of the junior programs as well as the summer theatre school.
 Having recently completed her MA in drama, theatre, and performance studies, she is thrilled to find herself back home at the theatre school teaching and creating with the rest of the theatre school team and students.